udnaan/udnaan/README.md

-### Hatred rules when malice is protected but ideas are not.
+### When malice is protected but ideas are not, hatred will rule.